8 Common Sales Objections and How to Overcome Them

-This sales objection is not that hard to handle.
+This "lack of need" sales objection is not that hard to handle.
 It's actually great that they have an internal team.
 It means that the topic you talk about is familiar to them.

 The best sales rebuttal may look similar to this:

-This sales objection allows your SDRs to shine through with the knowledge of your service.
-When a lead opens your email or picks up a phone, he sees the category of your service and thinks: “Well, I already have that.”
+This sales objection allows your SDRs to shine using their product knowledge.
+When a lead opens your email or picks up a phone, the person may see the service category and think: “Well, I already have that.”

 No wonder you get an objection as a response.
-A lead has that service in place, so your goal is to change their mindset around it.
-Give reasons that will back up the statement that you are better or even the best.
+If your lead has that service in place, your goal is to change their mindset around it.
+Give reasons that will back up the statement showing you are better—or even the best.

-To get that info, ask them questions on things they like or don’t like about their chosen vendor.
+To get that info, ask them questions about things they like or don’t like about their chosen vendor.
 Ask whether they are getting the ROI they expected.

-Here is one of the ways to handle this sales objection:
+Here's one way to handle this sales objection:

-In the first option, you get a pain point around on which you can personalize the offer and hit the right sales note.
+In the first option, you get a pain point so you can personalize the offer and hit the right sales note.
 In option two, you get to disqualify a lead early on and put your efforts somewhere else.